Loading please wait

 Identify the Predator and the Prey

-In this worksheet, students will learn how to identify the prey and the predator.
-This encourages children to consider where they are situated within the food chain.
+In this worksheet, students will learn how to identify the prey and the predator in a food chain.

 'Identify the Predator and the Prey' worksheet